 - Request to Hire (RTH), Faculty Position form for budget justification and approval completed by Department.

-- Department forwards RTH form to the Athletic Director for approval
+- Department Chair forwards RTH form to the Athletic Director for approval

 - Athletic Director or Designee logs into NEOGOV/Online Hiring Center and opens a new electronic Requisition, completing all areas of the online form.
-Approval must be set up with approvals designated in the following order:
+Requisitions approval must be set up in the following order:

 - President – final approval

-- All other steps for conducting a Coach or Assistant Coach search follow the Faculty Hiring Procedures above.
+- All other steps for conducting a Coach or Assistant Coach search follow the Faculty Hiring Procedures above, sections II through VIII.

-- Other special notes and requirement for Coach/Assistant Coach searches follow.
+- Other special notes and requirements for Coach/Assistant Coach searches follow.

 The Athletics unit includes both the men's and women's sports within the athletics unit.
 Under the current "Affirmative Action Plan for Employment Practices" anytime a vacancy occurs in the athletics unit, a search committee would be formulated by the unit as a whole.
 The following guidelines supplement and do not supplant either the "Affirmative Action Plan for Employment Practices" or the collective bargaining agreement between the Inter Faculty Organization and the Minnesota State Colleges and Universities System.